fomightez/sequencework/SOLiD/README.md

 for mismatches or bp in front of the barcode.
 See https://www.biostars.org/p/82513/ for examples that do.

+The validity check to see if the read pairs involved match up was developned using SRA-downloaded data from Rhee and Pugh, 2011 that used the `~/sratoolkit/bin/fastq-dump -B -I --split-spot --minReadLen 0 SRR346368` command to download and convert the data.
+The check used in this script is dependent on the information added by -I` option.
+If the information about the spot id and read id in your fastq file don't match exactly the location and form as `accession.spot.readid` on defline of the read info, this script will not work poperly for you.
+The `_basic` version doesn't utilize such information to do a validity check and may prove more useful for you in this case.

 ####Dependencies
 Nothing but the fairly standard modules such as os, sys, and argparse.